Net Nanny Review 2024: Does This Outdated Parental Control App Still Hold Up Today?

 Email

 Net Nanny also doesn’t monitor email messaging.
-Other services, like Bark and Qustodio, have this option if you need more in-depth monitoring.
+Other services, like Bark, have this option if you need more in-depth monitoring.

 Web browsers